 Robert has reported for a variety of international publications including the Associated Press, The Guardian, Vice, and Decrypt.
 Current areas of interest include the political economy of technology, cryptocurrencies, and privacy.
 Robert has a Bachelor of Science from UCL, and a Master's degree from the University of Oxford's Internet Institute.

 When a pseudonymous coder called Satoshi Nakomoto launched the Bitcoin blockchain in early 2009, the cryptocurrency market was entirely unregulated.
 But by the mid-2010s, Bitcoin and the sprawling economy of cryptocurrencies it inspired had become too large to ignore, and regulators decided to step in.
 In the 2020s, regulators are taking huge steps to implement blockchain regulation, and their decisions move markets.
-In this piece, we’ll give you the lowdown on the major developments within crypto regulation, plus information about its legal status worldwide.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+In this piece, we’ll give you the lowdown on the major developments within crypto regulation, plus information about its legal status worldwide.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 Although cryptocurrencies operate in global 24/7 markets, one of the first lessons that any budding Web3 trader will learn is that cryptocurrencies are disproportionately influenced by regulation from two major economies: the United States and China.
 More than any other region, regulators from these two countries shape how cryptocurrencies are developed and where infrastructure gets built—their regulatory decisions are worth unpacking before drilling down into news from smaller economies, like Canada.